 What to do about your pregnancy is your decision, even if you are a minor.
 No one can force you to do something you do not want, even to have an abortion.
 Talk to us so we can help you understand your options and ease your concerns while providing the support you deserve.

 Many women experience emotional struggles after an abortion, whether immediately or years later.
 If you are dealing with feelings of grief, sadness, or regret, you are not alone.
-We can connect you with post-abortion recovery resources and one-on-one support, to help you process your emotions and find healing in a compassionate, confidential setting.
+We can connect you with post-abortion healing resources and one-on-one support, to help you process your emotions and find healing in a compassionate, confidential setting.